Nijmegen, The Netherlands

 When we asked people living in Nijmegen what life is like and how people spend their time, they said:

 "This isn't a major tourist destination so the foreign network is much smaller.
 Here, six degrees of separation is more like three degrees of separation.
 The foreign population is very diverse, I was once at a party with 20 people and every single one was from a different country!
 Life revolves around moderate amounts of family life, social life and the outdoors.
 Nature is at your doorstep, with the Waal river and Ooij polder less than 10 minutes biking from the center of town.
-Nijmegen is a fine example of a very pleasant middle-sized city," wrote a member in Nijmegen.
+Nijmegen is a fine example of a very pleasant middle-sized city," explained one expat living in Nijmegen, Netherlands.

 What do expats in Nijmegen appreciate most about the local culture?